CSE512-16S/a3-davidjuliancaldwell-shirleyswirley-jamesbrains/README.md

 ## Development Process

-- Breakdown of how work was split among group members:
+* Breakdown of how work was split among group members:
-..*James* created the idealized cell representation component to visually represent the variance and mean cell areas and fractal dimensions of the selected patients, which involved ...?????.
+  * **James** created the idealized cell representation component to visually represent the variance and mean cell areas and fractal dimensions of the selected patients, which involved ...?????.
-..*David* created the sortable boolean patient characteristic component, which involved ...?????
+  * **David** created the sortable boolean patient characteristic component, which involved ...?????
-..*Shirley* applied different capabilties of the parallel coordinates library to create the re-ordable, colored, and interactive components of the parallel coordinates component.
+  * **Shirley** applied different capabilties of the parallel coordinates library to create the re-ordable, colored, and interactive components of the parallel coordinates component.
-..*Shirley* got the brushing on the parallel coordinates to talk to the other components.
+  * **Shirley** got the brushing on the parallel coordinates to talk to the other components.
-..*James* integrated all of the code together into one final tidy html page.
+  * **James** integrated all of the code together into one final tidy html page.
-..All 3 of us put together this writeup.
+  * All 3 of us put together this writeup.

-- Time spent developing our application:
+* Time spent developing our application:
+  * All 3 of us spent a couple hours deciding on which dataset to use and doing data exploration in Tableau on the dataset we finally decided on.
+  * All 3 of us spent a couple hours coming up with visualization ideas and storyboarding together.
-..*James* spent about ?????
+  * **James** spent about ?????
-..*David* spent about ?????
+  * **David** spent about ?????
-..*Shirley* spent a couple hours working with and understanding the parallel coordinates library
+  * **Shirley** spent a couple hours working with and understanding the parallel coordinates library.
+She spent another couple hours figuring out how to filter and select read-in csv files.
+She spent another couple hours figuring out how to deal with brushed data and sending that between components.

-- Aspects taking the most time included:
+* Aspects taking the most time included:
-..DEBUGGING
+  * DEBUGGING
-..Learning JavaScript and D3 from scratch, in general ..Getting our components to talk to each other
+  * Learning JavaScript and D3 from scratch, in general
+  * Getting our components to talk to each other